Complete The Following Table With Information About Each Chemical Tested

 • Description: The name of the company or vendor that supplied the chemical.

-• Best Practices: Keep a record of the supplier for traceability and to facilitate reordering.
+• Best Practices: Keep a record of the supplier for traceability and to enable reordering.

 21. Lot Number: